michaelliebman/troubleshooting-moip/troubleshooting-moip.md

 unfiltered capture, figure out the packets I'm generally interested in, and then run a longer capture that filters out as much of the noise as possible.

+It can also be more convenient to run a packet capture on the command line with `tcpdump` and then analyze it later with Wireshark.

 :::

 ### Packet Generators